-- Fewer engine regenerations due to reduced idle time.
+- Less engine regenerations due to reduced idle time

 Beacon strives to minimize the amount of waste we generate by adhering to local guidelines regarding recycling and disposal of hazardous waste materials.
 We also have contracts with Waste Management, a national leader in proper waste disposal.

-We help our clients and customers protect the environment and meet their internal green goals by offering eco-friendly products and services in select locations.
+We help our clients and customers protect the environment and meet their goals by offering eco-friendly products and services.